 What are the resources, people, relationships, and processes required to accomplish what you want?

-I had the opportunity to travel and live in different countries around the world, and one thing I can tell you for sure, it’s the values system of society that determines its fate.
+I traveled and lived in different countries around the world, and one thing I can tell you for sure, it’s the ethical values of a society that determine its fate.

-First-world countries and great companies are first for a reason.
+First-world countries and brilliant companies are first for a reason.
 The founders of those organizations spent significant time and effort on setting the right values and rules for their nations to flourish.

 Unlike uncivilized countries or poorly run businesses, they operate with no values and ethics; they follow the basic rules of humans’ nature and desires, and that is why they are doomed to fail in our modern world.

-It’s your brand values that define your business culture, great culture is pre-designed to build for success, a weak and vague culture is programmed to self-destroy and diminish.
+It’s your brand values that define your business culture.
+Great culture is pre-designed to build for success, and a weak and vague culture is programmed to self-destroy and diminish.

 The right culture with the correct values and principles will always outperform a business with a pile of cash, but crappy values and policies in the long run.